HealthRex/CDSS/scripts/DevWorkshop/ReadMe.AWSDevEnvironment.txt

 		- Use a batch driver script to run multiple processes python batchDriver.py

-			Probably more common to run a shell script (e.g., bash) to chain together multiple commands, though I find Python can do all of the above, is more flexible, and unifies the programming/scripting language used.
+			Probably more common to run a shell script (e.g., bash) to chain together multiple commands, though I find Python can do all of the above, is more flexible, platform independent, and unifies the programming/scripting language used.
+If you prefer, can use instead run batchDriver.sh as an alternative (basic result will be the same).
 			Example script shows using a for loop to generate a series of command line parameter variants to keep running different versions of a script and spawn them in series (subprocess.call).

 			Simple sequential batch process setup: